Jack-H-Buckner/StateSpaceSciML.jl/docs/src/Models.md

    \frac{dx}{dt} = NN(x;w,b),
 ```

-and NNDE use a neurla network as the right havd side of a differnce equation
+and NNDE use a neural network as the right hand side of a differnce equation

 ```math
    x_{t+1} = x_t + NN(x_t).